80at8/laradock_kickstart/README.md

 # laradock_kickstart

-quickly provisions laradock.

-installs:
-git
-docker
-laradock
+installs git, docker and starts laradock

 usage:

 download all files to a directory